-All biologic evidence from the patient's body will be collected up to a minimum of 120 hours after assault.
+All biologic evidence will be collected up to a minimum of 120 hours after assault.
 In addition, cases should be evaluated on an individual basis as the medical forensic examination may be completed beyond 120 hours.

 All biologic samples, fluids, hairs and other evidence requiring GBI analysis will be given directly to the case investigator for processing using a proper chain of evidence.